-In summer 2016, Landmark College introduced a new program designed for local area middle school students who learn differently: Expanded Learning Opportunities in Science, Technology, Engineering and Mathematics.
-The introductory session was called “SharkBytes” and was focused on computer science, introducing students to coding, programming, and robotics.
+In summer 2016, Landmark College introduced a new non-residential program designed for local area middle school students who learn differently: Expanded Learning Opportunities in Science, Technology, Engineering and Mathematics (ELO STEM) The introductory session was called “SharkBytes” and focused on computer science, introducing students to coding, programming, and robotics.
 Classroom experiences are held in the MacFarlane Science, Technology & Innovation Center on Landmark College’s campus in Putney, Vermont.

-- Monday, June 26, through Friday, June 30
+Monday, June 24 – Friday, June 29

-- Monday, July 3, through Friday, July 7 (program will not meet on July 4)
+Monday, July 1 through Friday, July 5 (program will not meet on July 4)

 With ELO-STEM, your student will: